Rohan4201/Rohan4201.github.io/content/home/podcasts.md

 ---
-widget: blank  # Use 'blank' to allow custom HTML
+widget: podcasts  # Use 'blank' to allow custom HTML
 headless: true  # This ensures it's treated as a widget
 weight: 70